tendermint/tendermint/docs/getting-started/#02-first-app.md

 ## Example in Another Language - CounterJS

-The ultimate flexibility in Tendermint comes from being able to easily write the application in any language.
-While we already used the implementation written in Go, let's now try the Counter application written in Javascript!

-Kill the previous `counter` and `tendermint` processes.
-Change directory to the location of the `github.com/tendermint/js-abci`.
-If you fetched the repository with `go get`, it would be
+We also want to run applications in another language - in this case, we'll run a Javascript version of the `counter`.
+To run it, you'll need to [install node](https://nodejs.org/en/download/).

+You'll also need to fetch the relevant repository, from https://github.com/tendermint/js-abci then install it.
+As go devs, we keep all our code under the `$GOPATH`, so run:

 ```
+go get github.com/tendermint/js-abci &> /dev/null
-cd $GOPATH/src/github.com/tendermint/js-abci
+cd $GOPATH/src/github.com/tendermint/js-abci/example
+npm install
 ```

+Kill the previous `counter` and `tendermint` processes.
 Now run the app:

 ```
 node example/app.js